crazyuploader/rreading-glasses/.github/ISSUE_TEMPLATE/bug_report.md

     - [ ] Yes
     - [ ] No

-  * If using a shard instance, have you waited a day for data to load?
+  * If using a shared instance, have you waited a day for data to load?
     - [ ] Yes
     - [ ] No